CHIPAsia/chip-for-givewp/readme.txt

 * Give donation page list.

 == Changelog ==

+= 1.1.0 - 2023-10-27 =
+* Changed - Now the redirection will not rely on session.
+Instead it will rely on meta.

 = 1.0.3 - 2023-03-08 =
 * Fixed - Donator seeing donation failed page when there is previous failed attempt.